TacoWarrior24/TacoWarrior24.github.io/README.md

 Now I'm trying GitHub Pages.
 This host is free.
 In addition to that when I push a change to main the changes appear right away!
 No more reuploading files to azure to get them into their environment.
 I should have used GitHub Pages from the start!

 ## TODO
-* Add more content by creating more projects/learning more skills
+* Add more content by creating more projects/learning more skills.
-* Create cool animations for flipping through game cratridges
+* Create cool animations for flipping through game cratridges.
+* Implement GenAI for custom chat bot to help users navigate information.